-An eight-mile barrier island off Sarasota's southwest coast, between Roberts Bay and the Gulf of Mexico.
-Home to Siesta Beach — consistently ranked among America's finest for its powdery white quartz sand — and a community of approximately 5,500 permanent residents, with a further 60% of housing units held as seasonal or second homes.
+Siesta Key is an eight-mile barrier island in Sarasota County, Florida (ZIP code 34242), located off Sarasota's southwest coast between Roberts Bay and the Gulf of Mexico.
+Home to Siesta Beach -- consistently ranked among America's finest for its powdery white quartz sand -- and a permanent community of approximately 5,500 residents, with a further 60% of housing units held as seasonal or second homes.
+Median household income is $119,427, the cost of living index is approximately 154 (1.5x the national average), and the island is accessible via two bridges from mainland Sarasota approximately 15 minutes away.
 One of Florida's most affluent barrier islands.

 Siesta Key is consistently regarded as one of the safer communities on Florida's Gulf Coast.
 The island's residential character, predominantly owner-occupied housing (90.2%), and relatively small permanent population contribute to a low-crime environment.